The definitions below are for purpose of simplifying and clarifying portions of this document.

 Telephone and email support remediation will continue as normal for all Clients.
 Our priority, as always, is to assist our Clients in maintaining business operations.

-- Technical Support Onsite Dispatch.
+- Onsite Technical Support and Project Work.

 If an onsite dispatch is required at your location, and there has been exposure or potential exposure to illness at your site, we require that you notify us prior to dispatch.
 Such notification may delay or otherwise impact onsite dispatch.